 Most therapists have a web site or can give you their clinical experience and areas of specialty.
 It is easily assumed if you have treated 100 couples you probably have some broad clinical experience.
 If the area you need is not in the therapist’s specialty, choose another therapist.

 Choose a therapist by time in the field or their experience.

 Experience does matter.
 Although being new to field is not bad, a therapist must tailor learned clinical information from theory into practical application for their patients.
 This takes time.
 Working in the field for 10 years is better than 2 years.
 Also the therapist’s diagnosing skill will likely be more accurate because of the number of patients they have seen.
 Without the right diagnosis you might not receive the proper treatment approach.

 Choose a therapist through recommendations and feedback.

-Choose a therapist by the feedback you get from the community, another professional, a personal friend or family who knows the therapist.
-A good or bad therapist will be known by their ability and the feedback within the community.
-What you will hear about is the skilled therapist, not the therapist who does a poor job.
+Select a therapist to work with based on the feedback you get from the community, another professional, a personal friend or family who knows them well.
+A good or bad psychologist will be known by their ability and the feedback within the community.
+What you will hear about is the skilled practitioner, not the one who does a poor job.
 The praised therapist will be the one to choose.